 Along with it, Commodore also released the 1541C, a beige-colored version of the venerable 1541.
 The color change also matched the C-128, released in 1985, so a 64c owner planning to upgrade could have matching peripherals without changing everything.
 In practice, I don’t know how many people worried about that.

 The presence of the 128 may have helped 64c sales more than the styling change.
 Commodore engineer Bil Herd observed that 64 sales increased after the 128’s release just because consumers now had a more powerful machine to upgrade to that would still run all of their existing software.

-But starting in 1987, Commodore started looking for ways to reduce the machine’s cost.
+But starting in 1987, Commodore reduced the machine’s production cost further, which meant bigger changes.
 The revision E motherboard, also known as the “short board,” consolidated a number of chips.
 Using higher-density RAM and ROM chips reduced that count to two each.
 Commodore also consolidated the PLA chip with several other chips.
 Also, Commodore replaced several of the chips with newer revisions built on the HMOS process.
 The most notable of these was the replacement of the 6581 SID chip with the 8580.
 One side effect of the revision was that a software trick used to make the 6581 play samples didn’t work as well (or at all) on the 8580.
 Overall the sound was slightly different as well.
 SID connoisseurs can tell the difference between the two models and they often have a preference for one over the other.

 Commodore was careful what they changed.
 When developing the 128 they found that even changing the font design in ROM caused software to behave oddly.